 home I index I latest I glossary I introductions I e-mail I about this site

-St Mary, Wiggenhall St Mary
+St Mary, Wiggenhall St Mary the Virgin

-Wiggenhall St Mary
+Wiggenhall St Mary the Virgin

 St Peter is a ruin, and St Mary is now in the care of the Churches Conservation Trust.
 It sits to the north of Magdalen with a couple of large houses for company.
 As with all CCT churches, St Mary is well-kept.
 The rendering of the nave and chancel has recently been renewed and painted.
 They hide a secret of this church, the amount of brick used in its construction.
 The only expanse of brick still visible is the upper part of the tower.
 The squatness of the tower belies its height, and stair turrets lean deliciously into it in the north-west and south-west corners, coming out as castellated turrets at the top.

 So, we may assume that the top third of the tower is contemporary with the late medieval rebuilding - but the builders kept the Early English doorway on both sides of the church.
 The south porch is large, but functional; there is nothing of the elaborate decoration you find at Walpole St Peter.
 Also functional is the extensive late Victorian restoration by George Street - all the roofs are his.

 You step inside to an interior that is at once large but a little claustrophobic.
 This is because of the sheer volume of woodwork - range after range of solid, long benches with high bench ends.
 Street's crown-posted roof seems to press down to meet them; without their pierced and traceried backs they would feel oppressive.
 The dust in the air and the murky light from the strange east window gave a sense, just for a moment, of being underwater.
 There is a stillness, and on return visits I always feel as if I have disturbed something that had long remained undisturbed, as if I was the first person to enter here for ages, perhaps since my last visit.